 The Benefits of a Perpetual Care Cemetery

-Tennessee is made up of 42,169 square miles.
-This gorgeous state is broken up into 95 different counties, and within those counties there are 189 registered cemeteries.
+The state of Tennessee is made up of 42,169 square miles.
+This gorgeous state is broken up into 95 different counties, and within those counties, there are 189 registered cemeteries.
 However, there are actually thousands more that are not registered.
-The beautiful thing about Tennessee is that we have plenty of space, which allows the opportunity to cultivate more cemeteries.
-It’s always difficult for anyone to envision a cemetery after all vacancies are full.
-Who takes care of them, and then what do we do?
-I can assure you, even those of us who run cemeteries, like our own Cedar Hills Memorial Gardens, have trouble picturing a time when our allotment is full.
-However, it is a reality that we have to face.
+The beautiful thing about Tennessee is that we have plenty of space, which allows the opportunity to cultivate more burial grounds and memorial parks.

-The International Cemetery, Cremation and Funeral Association, National Trade Association of Cemeteries (ICCFA) defines perpetual care as, “the providing of funds, to be held in perpetual trust, the income of which is to be expended in keeping up forever the necessary care of the individual lots and graves, and the maintenance, repair and future renewal of the borders, drives, water and sewer systems, enclosures and necessary buildings.”
-During the Active Interment Lifetime, the funds to maintain the cemetery exist because revenue is still coming in.
-So often, no perpetual care trust is set up.
-When that happens, we can picture a cemetery that looks dilapidated, forgotten.
+The International Cemetery, Cremation, and Funeral Association (ICCFA) define perpetual care as, “the providing of funds, to be held in perpetual trust, the income of which is to be expended in keeping up forever the necessary care of the individual lots and graves, and the maintenance, repair and future renewal of the borders, drives, water and sewer systems, enclosures and necessary buildings.”

 Luckily, as a registered cemetery, Cedar Hills Memorial Gardens maintains perpetual care funds.
-What does this mean for you and your family?
-It means that we have already planned to take care of your final resting places for as long as our cemetery has a place in our community.
+For you and your family, this means that we have already planned to take care of your final resting places for as long as our memorial gardens have a place in our community.
 A portion of every niche and grave purchased is invested to ensure that the niches and graves will continue to be properly maintained.